Dining Out

 wrapped around his shins for protection against the flames!

-Open all year, closed evenings.
+Open all year, closes around 5pm.
 For

-years payment in cash, now cards accepted!
+years payment in cash only, now cards accepted!

 'Bakers Bar', Established over 20 years, good food,